PantalaLabs/BionicGlove/README.md

 3. pay attention to the blue led.
 It will remain turned on for 2 seconds.
 At this time keep your glove horizontal and at rest to calibrate the accelerometer.
 You can release the switch 1 anytime here;
 4. now the Bionic Glove will connect to the Dongle;
 5. to make sure everything is working , use Putty (or arduino serial monitor) to monitor the serial port.

+<em><strong>!!!!
+ATTENTION !!!!!</strong></em>

+**Remember to NEVER, NEVER connect external DC power along with the USB cable connected to USB comm port.
+This can burn permanentlly your ESP board.**

+With all cables disconnected, always follow these 5 steps:

+1. connect USB comm cable
+2. upload your sketch
+3. disconnect USB comm cable
+4. connect external power
+5. and then, connec USB cable to communicate again with your PC/device

 #### Putty